lilyinstarlight/overlay/README.md

 #### Sync Mail Dir (net-mail/syncmaildir)
 [Sync Mail Dir](http://syncmaildir.sourceforge.net/) (smd) is a set of tools to synchronize a pair of mailboxes in Maildir format.
 It is useful for IMAP-less client-server mail synchronization and for Maildir transistion.

-#### Pipelight (www-plugins/pipelight)
-[Pipelight](http://pipelight.net/) is a browser plugin that allows running Windows browser plugins in Wine in native browsers.
-It includes support for Silverlight, Adobe Flash, Adobe Shockwave, and Unity Webplayer.
-It requires Wine with the Compholio patches to run Silverlight or any DRM content.

 #### cronic (app-misc/cronic)
 [cronic](http://habilis.net/cronic/) is a cure for cron's chronic email problem.
 It is a small shell script that helps to control cron's email output by wrapping commands and only showing program output on failure.